scoobybejesus/cryptools/README.md

 ### Accounting library for cryptocurrency transaction activity.

+###### (Currently runs as a binary, not a library)

-The software provides a way to measure cryptocurrency activity in one's home currency (the default value is USD, but anything can be used).
+The software measure one's cryptocurrency activity (i.e., denominates one's income/expenses/gains/losses) in their home currency.
+The default home currency is USD, but anything can be substituted.

-Given a CSV file reflecting the user's entire cryptocurrency transaction history, the software will assign cost basis at the date of purchase/exchange/receipt, preserve the character (date purchased and cost basis, most notably) of all holdings up until the time they are disposed, and when holdings are disposed the gain or loss from sale/exchange/disposal will be computed (including whether the gain or loss is short-term or long-term).
-Reports that reflect income/expenses/gains/losses may be exported as CSV files, and the user can supply the desired relative or absolute path for where the reports are saved.
+This type of tool may be useful, for example, when preparing to file taxes.

+Given an input CSV file reflecting the user's entire cryptocurrency transaction history, the software will:

+* assign cost basis as of the date of purchase/exchange/receipt
+* track the original acquisition date and cost basis until the time of disposal
+* compute gain or loss from the sale/exchange/disposal (including whether short-term or long-term)
+* record income for incoming transactions and expenses for outgoing transactions

+Reports (CSV file) may be exported that reflect income/expenses/gains/losses or cost basis of existing holdings.

+--

 The activity that gets imported **must** be in a prescribed form (a CSV file) that effectively looks like this: